DAY PUPILS AT RUGBY

 A stunning new extension has now increased the capacity of both our Day Houses in response to more and more parents wanting to take advantage of Rugby's excellent day pupil option.

 Town for boys and Southfield for girls are located adjacent to each other in leafy Horton Crescent.
 The day pupils here love the central School location and the fact they are also so near our impressive Sports Centre with all the facilities it offers.

-The new extension, due for completion in September 2019, will bridge the two Houses providing 60 extra studies between them, additional tutor rooms, purpose-built dining rooms for each and a new central kitchen.
-Extra common rooms and kitchenettes will create an enhanced social environment and a cosy home from home feel.
+The new extension bridges the two Houses providing 60 extra studies between them, additional tutor rooms, purpose-built dining rooms for each and a new central kitchen.
+Extra common rooms and kitchenettes have created an enhanced social environment and a cosy home from home feel.

-Parents will be invited to wait in comfort at collection times and enjoy refreshments in the all new joint reception area.
+Parents can now wait in comfort at collection times and enjoy refreshments in the all new joint reception area.

-Arranged around a central, open courtyard, the new construction will meet the highest environmental standards and building quality.
-As a result, Rugby School will offer the best day facilities, experience and education across the region.
+Arranged around a central, open courtyard, the new construction meets the highest environmental standards and building quality.
+As a result, Rugby School offers the best day facilities, experience and education across the region.